apache/kylin/website/docs/development/coding_convention.md

     author: Tengting Xu
 ---

 Coding convention is very important for teamwork.
-Not only it keeps code neat and tidy, it saves a lot of work too.
-Different coding convention (and auto formatter) will cause unnecessary code changes that requires more effort at code review and code merge.
+Not only it keeps code neat and tidy, but it also saves a lot of work too.
+Different coding convention (and auto formatter) will cause unnecessary code changes that require more effort at code review and code merge.

 ## Setup IDE code formatter

-For Java code, we use Eclipse default formatter setting, with one change that to allow long lines.
+For Java code, we use Eclipse's default formatter setting, with one change that allows long lines.

 - For Eclipse developers, no manual setting is required.
-Code formatter configurations `src/core-common/.settings/org.eclipse.jdt.core.prefs` is on git repo.
-Your IDE should be auto configured when the projects are imported.
+Code formatter configurations `src/core-common/.settings/org.eclipse.jdt.core.prefs` are on the git repo.
+Your IDE should be auto-configured when the projects are imported.

-- For intellij IDEA developers, you need to install `Eclipse Code Formatter` and load the Eclipse formatter settings into your IDE manually.
+- For IntelliJ IDEA developers, you need to install `Eclipse Code Formatter` and load the Eclipse formatter settings into your IDE manually.

   you have to do a few more steps: